Colt Cabana: Wrestling Society X (2006)

-World Wrestling Entertainment (2007–2009)
+World Wrestling Entertainment (2005, 2006, 2007–2009)

-Colton has worked a number of preliminary matches in World Wrestling Entertainment (WWE), starting out on its Heat and Velocity shows.
+In 2005 and 2006, Colton wrestled a number of preliminary matches in World Wrestling Entertainment (WWE), starting out on its Heat and Velocity shows.
 On one occasion, he competed under the name Chris Guy, the real name of his trainer Ace Steel.
 The real Chris Guy wrestled in a match for WWE in 2004 under the name of Scott Colton, Colton's real name.

 On April 3, 2007, it was announced that Colton had signed a contract with WWE.
 He was assigned to Ohio Valley Wrestling, their developmental territory, and made his debut at a TV taping on May 30.
 Wrestling as Colt "Boom Boom" Cabana, he lost to Michael W. Kruel in the first round of a tournament to determine the opponent against The Miz at an OVW live event on June 8.
 He won his first match in OVW when he forced the Belgium Brawler to submit with the Chicago Crab on June 23.
 After helping Al Snow regain the role of OVW Troubleshooter from Kruel, Cabana became involved in the OVW Television Championship picture, defeating champion Shawn Spears by count-out on August 11.
 Cabana twice came close to winning the title only to be denied by the TV time-limit expiring.
 Cabana defeated Spears on October 31, 2007, to win the OVW Television title.
 When OVW was replaced by Florida Championship Wrestling (FCW) as the WWE developmental territory, Cabana was moved down to FCW.

-On the August 15, 2008 episode of SmackDown, Colton made his debut as Scotty Goldman, losing to The Brian Kendrick.
+On the August 15, 2008, episode of SmackDown, Colton made his WWE main roster debut as "Scotty Goldman", losing to The Brian Kendrick.
 On the August 22 episode of SmackDown, Colton was a participant in a 10-man battle royal match to determine a qualifier for the WWE Championship scramble match at Unforgiven, but was eliminated by Curt Hawkins and Zack Ryder.
 His last singles match on SmackDown was a quick loss against The Great Khali.
 A show starring Colton premiered on WWE.com as What's Crackin'?, later renamed Good as Goldman, on January 14, 2009.
 In his first appearance on television in five months, Colton participated in an Elimination Chamber qualifying battle royal on February 6, 2009, but was eliminated first.
 Colton was released from his WWE contract on February 20, 2009, the same day that his final match for WWE, a loss to Umaga, aired on SmackDown.